Sudeepam97/markdown_notes/cplusplus.md

 # Classes and Objects

 * Class is the blueprint, object is the instance of the blueprint.
+* Acess specifiers are helpful to make sure that instance variables do not get initialized with invalid values.
 ```cpp
 class node {
   public: // Public members can be accessed outside the class with an object of the class